 Ronald Hoxworth, M.D.

-Ronald E. Hoxworth, M.D., is an Assistant Professor of Plastic Surgery, Chief of Plastic Surgery at the North Texas VA Medical Center, and Director of the Abdominal Wall Reconstruction Program at UT Southwestern Medical Center.
-His is a board-certified plastic surgeon, with a practice that encompasses both cosmetic and reconstructive surgical procedures.
+Ronald E. Hoxworth, M.D., is an Associate Professor of Plastic Surgery, Chief of Plastic Surgery at the North Texas VA Medical Center, and Director of the Abdominal Wall Reconstruction Program at UT Southwestern Medical Center.
+He is a board-certified plastic surgeon, with a practice that encompasses both cosmetic and reconstructive surgical procedures.

 “My patients understand that my main concern is for their health and safety and a desire to always do what is right for them,” Dr. Hoxworth says.